This is two questions in one.“Hi all, I’ll be heading to Walt Disney World and Islands Adventure for New Year. I’ll be going with my girlfriend.

 Space Mountain can be difficult to get into – Photo by Cliff Wang

 There are some rides that are tough mobility-wise if you have mobility problems, like getting into Space Mountain if you got knee problems.
 That can be kind of difficult.
-Some of the boat rides are hard to get in and out of if you've got mobility problems, but they're really aren't any real problems at Disney with rides and being overweight, except there are two rides that are a little bit challenging.
+Some of the boat rides are hard to get in and out of if you’ve got mobility problems, but there really aren’t any real problems at Disney with rides and being overweight, except there are two rides that are a little bit challenging.

 Seven Dwarfs Mine Train

 First one is Seven Dwarfs Mine Train.
 I don’t know who designed Seven Dwarfs Mine Train, but they had to weigh about 120 pounds.
 The seats in Seven Dwarfs Mine Train are contoured, so unlike Big Thunder Mountain Railroad where you got a bench seat that goes across, in Seven Dwarves Mine Train, you’ve got this little contoured seat that contours to the hip areas.

 It’s built for little bitty people.
 If you’re a big person, you can sit in the seat, but it’s not particularly comfortable.
 It’s got a lap bar that comes down so it’s not like your buckled in.

 You have to be really big to not be able to get into that ride.
 While you can ride that ride, what I will say is the lap bar is an individual bar and you’ve got poles that come up that hold the lap bar.
 They’re not very wide, so if you’ve got big old legs, like me, I got big old legs, and it’s pretty uncomfortable for me to get into that ride.
 The Seven Dwarfs Mine Train is kind of uncomfortable, but it’s still doable for most people.